JatinRoopak/AR-Vision-Pipeline/README.md

 Troubleshooting
 Markers are not being detected: Ensure good room lighting, high contrast on the printed AR tag, and that the camera is in focus.
 Custom edge detection (sobel_edge.py) relies heavily on clear contrasts.

 3D model is jittery or floating: Your camera intrinsic matrix likely does not match the physical camera.
 Run calibration.py to generate accurate parameters for your specific lens.
+(Zhang's Method)

 Dependencies error: Ensure all files are in the same src directory as shown in the structure, as scripts like main.py depend on local imports (e.g., import obj_loader).

 Contributing
-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are very welcome!